Timmy6-9/TrainTrack/readme.md

 Liam Crozier (https://railmap.azurewebsites.net) for Tiploc to co-ordinate mapping without which the original intention and work on this project would not have been possible.

-Open Street Maps for open source map data
+Open Street Maps for high quality open source map data.

-Openlayers for open source dynamic map api
+OpenLayers for an open source dynamic map API.

 ### <ins> Non-exhaustive list of libraries and programs used: </ins>